-A must see in Madurai South India is Sri Meenakshi Temple.
+A must see in Madurai South India is the Sri Meenakshi Temple.
 You will be amazed at this place.
-It is here that you will find a plethora of Hindu gods out of their 330 million.
-There are jam-packed everywhere sitting on each others heads, kings and warriors tightly packed together and images of deities.
+It is here that you will find a plethora of the 330 million Hindu gods.
+They are jam-packed everywhere sitting on each others’ heads, kings and warriors tightly packed together and images of deities.
 Legendary monsters and animals cover the tall gopurams in a kaleidoscope of colors.
 Home of Meenakshi the warrior goddess with three breast (‘fish-eyed’ – an epithet for perfect eyes in classical Tamil poetry ), the temple is a striking example of the architecture found in Hindu temples in South India, when it comes to their size and the numerous amounts of gods and goddesses covering the 14 mammoth towers.
 Legend has it that the beautiful Meenakshi (a version of Parvati) was born with three breasts and according to prophecy her extra breast would disappear after meeting her husband.
 When she met Shiva and became his wife the prophecy was fulfilled.
-The temple that now exists was constructed when Tirumalai Nayak ruled in the 17th century, but its roots date some 2000 years back.
+The temple that now exists was constructed when Tirumalai Nayak ruled in the 17th century, but its roots date back some 2000 years.

 A step over the threshold of the temple will take you into what you may think is another world.
 The whole complex is unbelievable, somewhat like its own town.
 There is a network of columned halls and courtyards bursting with followers.
 Rising from the grubby streets of Madurai are 12 multicolored towers looking like pyramids with flat pinnacles.
 When you go inside you will be greeted with the abundant smell of incense, the clanging of bells, the chanting sounds of priest with their breast bare, wedding market stalls and, young priests being given teachings in the Vedas and a mass of worshipers.
 On top of that, there is the covering of deities with bright red vermilion paste and crushed marigolds.
 Dancing gods have butterballs thrown at them and elephants give out blessings.

 If you truly want to experience the culture on your tour in South India, then this expansive temple complex is a great place to do so.
-Many of the traditions here have been kept intact; this is reflected in their way of dressing for example.
+Many of the traditions here have been kept intact; for example, this is reflected in their way of dressing.
 Here, you will seldom find men in shorts or women in anything other than their saris.
 Western styles of dressing are not popular.
-Most Tamilian women braid their hair and decorate it with jasmine flowers clipped behind.
+Most Tamil women braid their hair and decorate it with jasmine flowers clipped behind.
 They love wearing toe rings, bangles, gold necklaces (or taali) and to show that they are married they wear red vermilion paste in the part of their hair.

-Why not spend the afternoon taking a city on foot adventure –On the opposite side of the temple you will find the market jam-packed with small stalls, very affordable crafts, housewares made by hand (like the iron tava griddles) and votive materials like candles and flower.
+Why not spend the afternoon taking a city on foot adventure.
+On the opposite side of the temple you will find the market jam-packed with small stalls, very affordable crafts, housewares made by hand (like the iron tava griddles) and votive materials like candles and flowers.
 The streets are also lined with men foot-treadling their sewing machines and making garments.
 Here’s the fun part- you get to choose whatever style and fabric you like, the tailors take your measurements and you come back in just two hours and collect your finished outfit.
 Talk about convenience and service!
 Take a break from the traditional tea loved by Indians and enjoy a cup of coffee suited to your taste at one of the local stalls.
-Then in the evening if you wish, you can go to what is called the “ going to bed ceremony’” which is quite an unusual affair; plenty noise and upheaval and the goddess with the fish eye and her husband are removed from their individual day- time abode into the inner sanctum and placed together so that they can enjoy a night of good loving.
+Then in the evening if you wish, you can go to what is called the “ going to bed ceremony’” which is quite an unusual affair, plenty of noise and upheaval and the goddess with the fisheye and her husband are removed from their individual day- time abode into the inner sanctum and placed together so that they can enjoy a night of good loving.